sai8777/Submission/Data Pipeline for clickstream data.md

 ```sh
 python sampledata.py
 ```
-Start the producer and consumer this will write the data to Hbase:
+Start the producer and consumer to read the data from stream and write the data to Hbase:
 - use producer_send_file.py to send file
 - use producer_folder_dir.py to send csv file in a directory
 ```sh